 For even more gluten-free holiday recipes, check out the following Gluten Free Holiday Collections for all of your gluten-free holiday needs.

-Gluten-Free Christmas Gifts
+Gluten Free Christmas Gifts

-Finally, if you are looking for a special gift for that gluten-free person on your Christmas list, try these gluten free items that make great gifts.
+i-party-gluten-free-cafepress.jpg Finally, if you are looking for a special gift for that gluten-free person on your Christmas list, try these gluten free items that make great gifts.

-For kids, you may want to purchase t-shirts and accessories that label them as gluten free so there will be no question from teachers, Sunday School leaders, and others.
 These items are fun and cool looking, so you there is nothing boring or dorky about wearing them.
 The gluten-free Items range from funny to serious.
-For example, you can purchase a button that says "I party gluten free", or a t-shirt with a simple "no gluten" sign.
+For example, you can purchase a button that says “I party gluten free”, or a t-shirt with a simple “no gluten” sign.

 The Gluten Free Celiac Web has other great gift suggestions for gluten challenged people.
 For example, you can purchase gift certificates, cookbooks and other manuals, as well as stocking stuffers in the form of energy bars and other gluten substitutes.